slatedocs/slate/source/includes/_audit.md

 ### Response Sets

-`.template_data.response_sets` - The keys used in the object are the ID's of the stored responses.
+`.template_data.response_sets` - The keys used in the object are the IDs of the stored responses.
 The values of the object are the sets themselves.

 ```json
 {